YurgFS/FS25_Yurg_Custom_Pack/docs/README.md

 All details [are available here](https://yurgfs.github.io/FS25_Yurg_Custom_Pack/).

-For any issue, suggestion or question, [please create an issue](https://github.com/YurgFS/FS25_Yurg_Custom_Pack/issues/new/choose)
+Feel free to [contact us](https://yurgfs.github.io/FS25_Yurg_Custom_Pack/SUPPORT.html) for any issue, suggestion or question.

 Only use the download link provided in the latest version:
 - https://github.com/YurgFS/FS25_Yurg_Custom_Pack/releases/latest